markveillette/rpi_sprinkler/README.md

 Select the "Anvil" plan so you gain access to the most features.
 This process should give you an API key that looks something like a string of numbers and letters, e.g. 3d42bd4e2f42a2eb.

-2. The requests python module.
-Run these commands to get you what you need:
+2. You'll also need the requests python module.
+These commands will get everything you'll need:
 ```
 sudo apt-get update && sudo apt-get upgrade
 sudo apt-get install git